 Looking closely at the analytics — he saw a lot of traffic coming from Hacker News — A very popular site among the tech community all over the world.
-When he opened up Hacker News, he sees the post: “Robinhood: Free Stock Trading.” trending on number 3 position.
+When he opened up Hacker News, he sees the post: “Robinhood: Free Stock Trading.” trending in the number 3 position.

 The challenge for them was that the waitlist system wasn’t ready and emails weren’t getting captured.
 So, the entire team rushed to the office to get everything up and running.

-With the semi-broken system, they ended up getting 10,000 signups that first day and over 50,000 on the first week — which is something they had never even dreamt off.
+With the semi-broken system, they ended up getting 10,000 signups that first day and over 50,000 on the first week — which is something they had never even dreamt of.

 Within a year, more than 1 million people joined the waitlist to use their service.
-The app was officially launched after getting all the regulatory approvals on March 2015, almost 2 years later.
+The app was officially launched after getting all the regulatory approvals in March 2015, almost 2 years later.

 Just yesterday, the app closed a $660 million funding round.

 There is a lot to learn from other’s success as well as failures.

 Below are a few articles that I have written on the topic of growth using the referral program.